CHAPTER 2: THE FLATLANDER

 The tunnel was decorated with everything from torch to tapestry.
 On the ceiling was an elaborate raised mural depicting the life of Davies the Kind even as far back as his birth in Allan’s Meadow.
-Each step took us further through the his years, leading all the way to Davies’ tomb.
+Each step took us further through his years, before ending with Davies himself.

-As I took a step back, I nearly made the Flatlander a good deal flatter.
+I took a step back, nearly making the Flatlander a good deal flatter.

-Depicted above was the deed for which Davies was known.
-There was the dwarf, holding aloft his famous Blade of Hope, a sword ever consumed in fire.
-Before him was a thing so unspeakable, I wondered how the artist could ever bring themselves to sculpt it.
+The tunnel spilled upwards into a large cupola.
+Depicted above was a thing so hideous it was a wonder the artist could bring themselves to sculpt it.
 Tentacles danced around its body, curling back like a thousand whips.
-Its jackal like skull was covered in boils, peering out from the stone with a thousand eyes.
+Its jackal-like skull was covered in boils, peering out from the stone with a thousand eyes.
 Armored tendrils pierced the ground beneath it, holding it aloft like a drifting phantom.

 I rolled my eyes.
 “Have you been living under a rock, verd?”

-The answer left me somewhat flustered.
-Anyone could deduce by a glance he’d never been to school.
+I must admit the answer flustered me a little.
+Anyone could tell at a glance he’d never been to school.

 “That, Flatlander, is Assylyl, the Far One.
-No one knows his real name.
-His title was taken from the mad gibberish from the first poor soul to lay eyes upon him.
-He came from a place outside of space and time, at least as we know it, a starving derelict who satisfied his insatiable hunger with the people of this world.
-His army of the Following betrayed their fellows in the hopes he wouldn’t count them amongst his food.
-Until he was eventually felled.”
+He was named after the mad gibberish of the first poor soul to lay eyes on him.
+He came from a place outside of space and time, at least as we know it.
+He came hungry, so he satisfied himself by devouring entire cities, until he and his army were defeated.”

 “What’s that spike up there?” he asked.

 The boy had a keen eye.
-Disguised behind the gaggle of Assylyl’s many tendrils was an abstract pyramid like shape.
-It sliced through the clouds like a razor.
-It was painted with a color darker than the Far One himself, a spike of oblivion looming behind him like a throne.
+Disguised behind the gaggle of Assylyl’s many tendrils was an abstract pyramid-like shape.
+It loomed behind the monster like a throne, painted darker than the Far One himself.

-Nothing in the crypt appeared disturbed apart from Davies’ coffin.
-It sat overturned on the altar.
-Davies’ mummified hand poked out, broken when the corpse had been thrown from its resting place.
-The coffin was guarded by something known as a pick proof lock, something I’d seen in the possession of many would be thieves.
+Davies’ coffin sat overturned on the altar.
+The dwarf’s mummified hand poked out, broken when he’d been thrown from his resting place.
+The coffin was guarded by what’s commonly known as a pick-proof lock, something I’d seen in the possession of many would-be thieves.
 An enchantment guarded the lock, rendering it un-pickable.
-Only a key with a matching enchantment could ever open one, much like the key that currently rested in this coffin’s lock.
+Only a key with a matching enchantment could ever open one, much like the one that still sat in the key hole.

 The key was well worn.
 I recalled hearing tales of it going missing after some of Davies’ closest friends were robbed of it by blade point.
 It looked to have traded hands for hundreds of years.